NickV05/Shippmate-Docs/README.md

 Authorization: Bearer <your_token>
 ```

-The token should contain user identification.
+The token contains user identification and permissions.
 Some endpoints support optional authentication to retrieve basic information without authentication.

 ## Testing Mode

 The API supports a testing mode for label creation without processing actual payments.

 To use testing mode:
-1. Simply use the QA environment URL instead of the production URL
+1. Use the QA environment URL instead of the production URL
 2. Rate and duties calculations will still provide accurate pricing

 QA Environment: `https://shippmate-server-test-976f52a5a04a.herokuapp.com`